cpichard/USD/pxr/exec/execUsd/README.md

 The execUsd library is the primary entry point for OpenExec.
 The API defined here, and in the [exec](../exec/README.md) library, supports:
 - Registration of computational behaviors associated with USD schemas
-- Ingesting UsdStage%s to compile data flow networks that contain nodes that embody computations
+- Ingesting a UsdStage to compile the data flow network that contains nodes that embody computations
 - Requesting values for efficient, vectorized, multithreaded evaluation